OnroerendErfgoed/atramhasis/docs/source/development.rst

 Admin and frontend development
 ==============================

-The admin client was migrated from Dojo to Vue 3.
+Since version 3.3.0, the admin client uses Vue 3.
 To work on the frontend/admin client, install `Node.js`_ and `pnpm`_.

 Required version ranges are: